FAQs ?

 Maker's Marks

-You need to make appointments with me for this or see me at festivals or markets - see Gig Guide on my Homepage.
+You need to make appointments with me for this or see me at festivals, markets or on our travels.
 If you are travelling from afar, contact me beforehand so we can coordinate a plan for while you are in town; as this could be done on two consecutive days or twice in the same day.

 The Fine Print